 For this reason, in 2016 we merged with the Climate Action Business Association to include local business voices into the conversation and cultivate actionable tools when it comes to resilience building and climate advocacy.

-We also acquired the State Carbon Pricing Network, a platform designed to enable nascent state-level carbon-pricing campaigns across the country to share “best practices.”
+We also acquired the State Climate Policy Network, a platform designed to enable nascent state-level carbon-pricing campaigns across the country to share “best practices.”
 Our reach has now spread across the nation, with campaigns emerging in 10 states, as well as Washington D.C.

 We have created an international audience and expanded our content, now hosting a podcast, video series, policy analysis and editorials.
 We believe that staying informed is critical for amplifying action on climate change, which is why we strive to make this easier.